 If you want the Police to consider investigating your report, you should make a report to your nearest Police station.
-You can find a list of NSW Police stations here.
+You can search for your nearest Police station here.

 If you wish to report an incident of sexual assault to NSW Police, but you do not want an investigation to occur, you can complete the Sexual Assault Reporting Options (SARO) questionnaire.
 The SARO questionnaire can be completed anonymously, should you choose to do so.
 Submitting the SARO questionnaire will not result in the commencement of a criminal investigation.
 However, the information may be used in relation to other investigations.
 If, after completing a questionnaire, you decide to make a formal complaint to the Police, you can still do so at your nearest Police Station.